florinpana01/dartsmasters-frontend/README.md

-# Theater-Project-Vue-Front-end
+# DartsMasters-frontend
- This is the front-end part of the web application Theater-Project.
+ This is the front-end part of the web application DartsMasters.
 It uses the Vue.js framework.